rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 the sun shall be turned to darkness and the moon to blood, before the day of the Lord comes, the great and magnificent day. ^0220

-And it shall come to pass that everyone who calls upon the name of the Lord shall be saved. ^0221
+And it shall come to pass that everyone who calls upon the name of the Lord shall be saved.' ^0221

-Men of Israel, hear these words : Jesus of Nazareth, a man attested to you by God with mighty works and wonders and signs that God did through him in your midst, as you yourselves know — ^0222
+Men of Israel, hear these words: Jesus of Nazareth, a man attested to you by God with mighty works and wonders and signs that God did through him in your midst, as you yourselves know-- ^0222

 this Jesus, delivered up according to the definite plan and foreknowledge of God, you crucified and killed by the hands of lawless men. ^0223

 God raised him up, loosing the pangs of death, because it was not possible for him to be held by it. ^0224

-For David says concerning him, I saw the Lord always before me, for he is at my right hand that I may not be shaken; ^0225
+For David says concerning him, 'I saw the Lord always before me, for he is at my right hand that I may not be shaken; ^0225

 therefore my heart was glad, and my tongue rejoiced; my flesh also will dwell in hope. ^0226

 For you will not abandon my soul to Hades, or let your Holy One see corruption. ^0227

-You have made known to me the paths of life; you will make me full of gladness with your presence. ^0228
+You have made known to me the paths of life; you will make me full of gladness with your presence.' ^0228

 Brothers, I may say to you with confidence about the patriarch David that he both died and was buried, and his tomb is with us to this day. ^0229